VictorBalbo/mashgin-webapp/README.md

 ```sh
 npm run dev
 ```
+This will run the webapp locally using port 8080 (if the port is already been used, the next available port will be used).
+To make sure wich port will be used, check the output of the `npm run dev` command.

 ## What this WebApp do
 This WebApp fetches a menu from the [Mashgin API project](https://github.com/VictorBalbo/mashgin-api), display the menu itens as cards, allows user to add itens to the cart and to checkout the cart, simulating a e-comerce flow.
 The cart items are stored locally.